percona/everest-doc/docs/use/createBackups/create_new_database.md

 When you need to recreate a database from a known state, such as when recovering from data loss or corruption, or when setting up a new environment, this method is useful.

+Creating a new database from backup is useful in the following scenarios:

+- **For faster recovery**: It’s typically quicker to create a new database from backup as it eliminates the need for creating a new database deployment.
+- **Database consistency**: Maintains the same database ID, configurations, and dependencies, ensuring consistency within the existing environment.

 To create a new database from backup:
 {.power-number}